-Each kit includes a Gradiance Set (colors described below) composed of six skeins of 30 grams each (that will give you about 720 yards in the Gradiance) + a Contrast Color skein of 100g (about 400 yards) for a total of about 1,180 yards.
+Each kit will include a Gradiance Set (see descriptions below) composed of six skeins of 30 grams each (that will give you about 720 yards in the Gradiance) + a Contrast Color skein of 100g (about 400 yards) for a total of about 1,180 yards.

 (This will be more than you need.
 We went back and forth on this a bit as yardage varies with gauge and decided it is much much much (much!) better to have a bit extra than the alternative.)

-This piece offers your choice between two new and exclusive colorways specially designed by Pam with some help from myself and of course form Kelly (of The Unique Sheep).
+This piece was available in new and exclusive colorways specially designed by Pam with some help from myself and of course form Kelly (of The Unique Sheep).

-The idea here was to create two palettes that both reflect Pam's idea of very feminie, somewhat muted, English-ish, and vintage.
+The idea had been to create two palettes that both reflect Pam's idea of very feminie, somewhat muted, English-ish, and vintage.

-And the other a gentle gradiently changing set of green-teals, named Tea and Scones.
-(Sorry, currently sold out.)
+The one we currently have in stock is a gentle gradiently changing set of green-teals, named Tea and Scones.

 Pam judiciously set beads in amongst the design in a really lovely way.
 All that is needed is 191 size 6/0 beads, so each kit will include approximately 20g which will give you roughly 240 beads.

-You will be able to get the pattern on Pam's Ravelry page.
-This will give you a copy in your Ravelry library and you will automatically get any updates.
+You can get the pattern on Pam's Ravelry page.
+This will give you a copy in your Ravelry library.
 In this case, set the drop-down menu above to "No Pattern Needed."

 If you would prefer a printed copy or a PDF via email, please select that option via the "Pattern" drop-down menu.
 The PDF file will be emailed right before your kit is shipped.